 Not everyone wants to claim their compostela, and not everyone wants to get to the end.
 In the old days pilgrims walked the Camino to earn indulgences or atone for sins.
 Not as many folks are in it these days for penance.
 Some are simply in it for the adventure, the scenery, or the exercise.

 So, to use a question that pilgrims will ask each other on the Camino by way of introduction, what was I in it for?

-In 2008 I had a traumatic experience that damaged my sense of self-worth as well as my faith.
+In 2008 I had a traumatic experience that damaged my sense of self-worth and my faith.
 When I tried to report the trauma to a clergy member, I received rejection in the form of the suggestion that I was seeking vengeance and that instead I should forgive.
-The clergy member’s reaction only added to the anger and confusion I’d been feeling and led to a deep crisis of religious identity and faith.
+The clergy member’s reaction only added to the anger and confusion I’d been feeling and led to a deep crisis of religious identity.

 A lifelong Catholic, even if not always a devout one, I started to question whether forgiveness in this case was achievable for me and, if not, whether Catholicism, Christianity, or any faith practice was right for me anymore.
 At especially low points I wondered if the problem wasn’t religion or faith but me.
 Forgiveness is essential to Christian teaching after all, yet I couldn’t seem to get there.

 What did that say about the kind of person I was and my chances for healing?
 If I couldn’t—or wouldn’t—forgive, did I deserve the comfort of belief or the certainty of a faith identity?
 Could I, or should I, still call myself a Catholic or even a daughter of God?